 Plus, I included a variety of graphic organizers you can use with any book.

 You can find everything you see in this post in my Main Idea & Details bundle!
-It even includes an optional character (Main Idea Moose) you can use to represent this comprehension strategy.
+It even includes an optional character (Main Idea Moose) you can use to represent this comprehension skill.

 *NOW, this is also available in digital format, with audio for the slideshow presentation!